It gets bigger every day.

 Tourist come to SihanoukVille from all over the country, and all over the world.
 Tourist arrive here by ship, road, and occasionally a charter airplane or scheduled flight from Siem Reap or helicopter flight.

 Most of the tourism here is from Cambodian people from all over the country coming to play in the sea.
+The only deep sea port in the country brings a steady flow of cruise ships with one day touristst to town.
 Public holidays, especially in the Winter and Spring, (November 'till May) fill up every room in town, and sometimes, all the beach chairs.
 Also, local weddings draw many visitors from other provinces.
-Both Government and non-government "meetings", corporate getaways, and business "seminars" along the sunny beach side of SihanoukVille also contribute many tourists to our fine seaside town.
+Both Government and NGO "meetings", corporate getaways, and business "seminars" along the sunny beach side of SihanoukVille also contribute many tourists to our fine seaside town.
+And of course, our 40+ casinos bring a few tourists as well.

 Local cable TV gets channels in Khmer (the language of Cambodia), Thai, Vietnamese, Chinese, Russian, French, Italian, German, Australian, and of course, English.
 We also have satellite TV.